Registration Q & A

 1. Q: What documents are required for new students?

-A: New students must provide a birth certificate, immunization records, and proof of residency at the time of registration.
+A: You must provide a birth certificate, immunization records, and proof of residency at the time of registration.

 2. Q: How is grade placement determined?

-A: Grade placement is based on the completion of the previous grade level, on school records, and district guidelines.
+A: Grade placement is based on school records, grade completion and district guidelines.

 Military & Temporary Housing: